-- The driver willfully failed or refused to bring his vehicle to a stop, or otherwise flees, or attempts to do so, a pursuing officer, and
+- The driver willfully failed or refused to bring his vehicle to a stop or otherwise flees, or attempts to do so, a pursuing officer, and

 - The signal may be by hand, voice, emergency lights, or siren.

-It is important that you understand what the state has to prove to make its case against you.
+You must understand what the state has to prove to make its case against you.
 The Law Offices of Greg Prosmushkin, P.C. can help you to prepare defenses against the charges.